Processing math: 100%

 Unknown 781

-Exercise 12.3 Henderson and Velleman (1981) recorded the number of cylinders in many models of cars: eleven had four cylinders, seven had six cylinders, and fourteen had eight cylinders.
-The number of cylinders is quantitative discrete, but with so few different values, the data could be plotted with some of the graphs used for qualitative data.
+Exercise 12.3 Henderson and Velleman (1981) recorded the number of cylinders in many models of cars: eleven cars had four cylinders, seven cars had six cylinders, and fourteen cars had eight cylinders.
+The number of cylinders is quantitative discrete, but with so few different values, the data could be plotted with a graph used for qualitative data.
 For these data:

 1. Produce a dot chart.